 Ultimately, procuring a startup loan can allow you to open your business, without putting your own finances at risk to do so.

 4. You Can Build Business Credit

-Your business may eventually need a large cash infusion to keep growing.
-When it does, it helps to have a history of responsible credit use.
-As with personal loans, having a strong credit history indicates reliability as a borrower, and lower investment risk for the lender.
+Eventually, your business may require a large cash infusion to continue growing.
+When it does, it’s beneficial to have a history of responsible credit use to show your lender.
+As with personal loans, having a strong credit history indicates reliability as a borrower and lower investment risk for the lender.